 Stat.
-Auth.: ORS 183 & ORS 757 Stats.
-Implemented: ORS 757.552
+Auth.: ORS 183 & 757

-Hist.: OUNC 1-1997, f. & cert. ef.
-4-17-97; Administrative

-Reformatting 1-19-98; OUNC 1-2000, f. & cert. ef.
+Stats.
+Implemented: ORS 757.552 Hist.: OUNC 1-1997, f. & cert. ef.
+4-17-97; Administrative Reformatting 1-19-98; OUNC 1-2000, f. & cert. ef.
 8-28-00; OUNC 1-2006, f. & cert. ef.
-10-13-06, f. & cert. ef.
-10-13-06; OUNC 1-2014, f.

-& cert. ef.
+10-13-06; OUNC 1-2008, f. & cert. ef.
+5-30-08; OUNC 1-2014, f. & cert. ef.
 3-7-14

-Operators to Respond to Notifications Requesting Design Information
+952-001-0080 Operators to Respond to Notifications Requesting Design Information

-Within ten (10) business days after a designer notifies the Oregon Utility Notification Center of a proposed project, the operator of the underground facilities shall:

-- (1) Mark with reasonable accuracy all of its locatable underground facilities within the area of proposed excavation.
-All marks shall indicate the name, initials or logo of the operator of the underground facilities, and the width of the facility if it is greater than two (2) inches; - (2) Provide the excavator the best description available to the operator of the unlocatable underground facilities in the area of the proposed excavation including as-constructed drawings, or other facility maps that are maintained by the facility operator; or - (3) Contact the person requesting design information and agree on a time, prior to the beginning of the proposed project, for exchange of the information required under paragraph (1) or paragraph (2) of this rule.
+- (1) Within 10 business days after a designer notifies the Oregon Utility Notification Center of a proposed project, the operator of the underground facilities must: - a.
+Mark within 24 inches of the outside lateral dimensions of both sides of all of its locatable underground facilities within the area of proposed excavation.
+All marks must indicate the name, initials or logo of the operator of the underground facilities, and the width of the facility if it is greater than 2 inches; - b.
+Provide the excavator the best description available to the operator of the unlocatable underground facilities in the area of the proposed excavation including as-constructed drawings, or other facility maps that are maintained by the facility operator; or - c.
+Contact the person requesting design information and agree on a time, prior to the beginning of the proposed project, for exchange of the information required under subsection (a) or subsection (b) of this section of this rule. - (2) If a designer intends to perform work at multiple sites or over a large area, the designer must take reasonable steps to work with the facility operators, including preconstruction meetings, so that the operators may locate their facilities at a time reasonably in advance of the actual start of survey or design for each phase of work.